LukasCollishawM/hard-edging/README.md

 - *browser‑cooperative edge consensus*: completely made‑up phrase for “browsers talk to each other until they agree who has the file”.
 - *meshocratic deployment*: governance model in which your deployment strategy is “whoever has the asset wins”.
 - *tab‑sourced CDN cosplay*: when your users’ tabs pretend to be a global content distribution network, with none of the legal paperwork.
-- *apocryphal*: polite term for “we could not find the original spec, but everyone says it existed”.
+- *apocryphal*: polite term for “I could not find the original spec, but everyone says it existed”.